Quarticore/DigDig/README.md

 cuts me some slack.

-I have decided to release it all despite the fact it looks like it was written by a 14 year old recovering from an aneurysm, because I think it is a representation of my first step into game creation, and I hope to look back on this and be able to see a the beginnings of a fruitful journey.
+I have decided to release it all despite the fact it looks like it was written by a 14 year old recovering from an aneurysm, because I think it is a representation of my first step into game creation, and I hope to look back on this and be able to see the beginnings of a fruitful journey.

 # Opening the project